5% on Indian dividends. Joint-lowest in the world. The 2018 treaty rewards you for staying in HK.

 s.14 IRO offshore claim vs treaty interaction: HK's territorial tax (s.14 of the IRO) already exempts offshore-sourced income from Hong Kong tax.
 The 2018 CDTA layers on top, and for the rare HK Indian who runs an Indian-source consulting business through a HK entity, the FSIE (Foreign-Sourced Income Exemption) regime from 2023 onward needs careful treaty alignment to keep the offshore claim clean.

-Capital gains treatment broadly mirrors Singapore's post-Third-Protocol position: India can tax gains on Indian shares (12.5% LTCG above ₹1.25L exemption for equity, post-Budget 2024), HK doesn't tax capital gains regardless.
-So your HK side is permanently zero, but the Indian side is no longer fully grandfathered for post-2018 acquisitions.
-Track your purchase dates lot-by-lot.
+Capital gains: India can tax gains on Indian shares (12.5% LTCG above ₹1.25L exemption for equity, post-Budget 2024), and HK doesn't tax capital gains regardless.
+Unlike Singapore or Mauritius there is NO grandfathering — the India-HK treaty (2018) had no predecessor, so India taxes the gain whatever the purchase date.
+Your HK side is permanently zero; the Indian side applies on every lot.

 HK IRD Certificate of Resident Status (Form IR1314A) requires actual physical presence (180 days in the assessment year, or 300 days across two consecutive years).
 Frequent India travel by HK iBankers or consultants can fail the threshold and cost you the cert, and the treaty rate.